Modelling serendipity in a computational context: The structure of serendipitous occurrences: a unified framework derived from a literature review

-However, numerous historical examples exhibit features of serendipity and develop on a social scale rather than an individual scale.
-For instance, between Spencer Silver's creation of high-tack, low-adhesion glue in 1968, the invention of a sticky bookmark in 1973, and the eventual launch of the distinctive canary yellow re-stickable notes in 1980, there were many opportunities for Post-it\texttrademark\ Notes \emph{not} to have come to be \cite{tce-postits}.
-Merton and Barber argue that the psychological perspective needs to be integrated with a \emph{sociological} one.\footnote{ ``For if chance favours prepared minds, it particularly favours those at work in microenvironments that make for unanticipated sociocognitive interactions between those prepared minds.
-These may be described as serendipitous sociocognitive microenvironments'' \cite[p.
-259--260]{merton}.} Large-scale scientific and technical projects generally rely on the convergence of interests of key actors and on other cultural factors.
-For example, Umberto Eco \citeyear{eco2013serendipities} describes the historical role of serendipitous mistakes and falsehoods in the production of knowledge.
+Numerous historical examples exhibit features of serendipity and involve interpretive frameworks that are deployed on a social rather than on an individual scale.
+For instance, between Spencer Silver's creation of high-tack, low-adhesion glue in 1968, Arthur Fry's invention of a sticky bookmark in 1973, and the eventual launch of the distinctive canary yellow re-stickable notes in 1980, there were many opportunities for Post-its\textsuperscript{\textregistered} to \emph{not} have come to be \citep{tce-postits}.
+Merton and Barber argue for integrating the psychological and sociological perspectives on serendipity: \begin{quote} ``\emph{For if chance favours prepared minds, it particularly favours those at work in microenvironments that make for unanticipated sociocognitive interactions between those prepared minds.
+These may be described as serendipitous sociocognitive microenvironments.}'' \cite[p.~259--260]{merton} \end{quote} Large-scale scientific and technical projects generally rely on the convergence of interests of key actors and various other cultural factors.
+For example, \cite{eco2013serendipities} describes the historical role of serendipitous mistakes, falsehoods, and rumours in the production of knowledge.